nullstack/nullstack.github.io/articles/rendering-component.md

 export default List;
 ```

+> ✨ Sometimes you will notice keys in the map.
+Learn more about [instance keys](/instance-keys)

 ## Caveats

 Currently, Nullstack doesn't support JSX Fragments.
-If you want to see this feature implemented please [open an issue on github](https://github.com/nullstack/nullstack/issues)
+If you want to see this feature implemented please [open an issue on github](https://github.com/nullstack/nullstack/issues).

 ## Next steps